-What Do Filipinos Need To Realize (3)
+What We Filipinos Ought To Realize (3)

 We’re complaining about political dynasties, right?
 But haven’t we Filipinos realized that we are so guilty of creating the political dynasties in the Philippines?
 Yes, we have to admit it.
 We allowed the same politicians and their family members to lord it over in the Philippine political landscape.